doncandela/mgah/mgah.md

          ForwardAgent yes                        # this is the new line added
     ```

+    It will be necessary to do this on **every PC** that you will use to SSH into Unity and then tell Unity to clone from GH, and you will need to disconnect form Unity and SSH into it again for this to take effect.

     After you do this you will be able do the same check on Unity as was done on the PC that you have SSH access to GH:

     ```